 GM hired attorney Kenneth Feinberg to oversee a compensation fund that it hoped would steer ignition switch victims away from litigation.
 Feinberg reviewed 4,343 injury and death claims and found 399 eligible for compensation, including 124 deaths, 18 catastrophic injuries, and 257 injuries that required hospitalization or outpatient treatment.
 All 124 eligible death claimants were offered $1 million or more, and all accepted the offer.
 Of the 257 eligible injury claims, 221 accepted.

 Feinberg offered $595 million in payments through the compensation fund.
 Those who accepted offers waived their right to file a GM ignition switch lawsuit.

 GM Moves to Resolve Remaining Lawsuits

-After opening up its checkbook in 2015, GM is fighting the 235 remaining injury and death claims consolidated in New York Federal District Court.
-In four out of six scheduled bellwether trials heard so far in 2016 GM has prevailed in 3 and confidentially settled another.
-The fifth and six bellwether trials are scheduled for September and November/December 2016.
+After opening up its checkbook in 2015, GM is fighting the 234 remaining injury and death claims consolidated in New York Federal District Court.
+In the six bellwether trials that took place in 2016, GM prevailed in three and confidentially settled the other three.

 Ignition Switch Questions?
 Get in Touch With ClassAction.com.

-While GM has already set aside more than $1 billion to settle ignition switch injury and death cases, it may not be too late to file a claim.
+While GM has already paid $2 billion to settle ignition switch injury and death cases and penalties, it may not be too late to file a claim.
 Find out your legal options by submitting a free claim evaluation form.